 - Inflammation of the aorta

-A patient with an aneurysm may not experience any symptoms until the aneurysm begins to “leak” blood into nearby tissue or expand.
+A person with an aneurysm may not experience any symptoms until the aneurysm begins to “leak” blood into nearby tissue or expand.

 Symptoms of a thoracic aortic aneurysm may include:

 - Swallowing problems

 A ruptured thoracic aortic aneurysm is a medical emergency.
 Call 911 and seek immediate medical attention if you or someone you know has symptoms.
 Learn more about this type of aneurysm.